E-Cig Tax To Save Cigarettes!

 INDONESIA is to start taxing vape - to stop cigarette smoking from dying out.

-All e-liquids will be heavily taxed - by 57 per cent - in a government move which experts believe is to keep the country smoking, which currently boasts the highest smoking rate in the world.
+All vape juice will be heavily taxed - by 57 per cent - in a government move which experts believe is to keep the country smoking, which currently boasts the highest smoking rate in the world.

 The new vape tax, which goes into affect on July 1st, applies only to e-liquids containing “traces of tobacco plants”, which likely accounts for most of the country's e-cigarette products.